SalmaBhar/UNIT3/README.md

 [1] Adminassistance.
 “What Type Of Diary Is Better To Use?”
 Admin Assistance, 16 Sept.
 2020, www.adminassistance.co.uk/diaries-online-vs-paperback.  <br>

-To support this idea, I received the following request from my roomate asking about an app to record her diary entries since her physical journal is taking too much space in her small dorm room.
-The screenshot of this conversation is found below: <br>
+To support this idea, I received a request from my roomate asking about an app to record her diary entries since her physical journal is taking too much space in her small dorm room (see appendix). <br>

 ### Justification of the solution
 We will create an app program using Python as a programming language on the programming software PyCharm that is available by our school.
 We will be using the open source KivyMD in order to build our app interface and components.
 In fact, KivyMD is one of the most useful sources that makes app development on Python much easier and efficient [2].
 We will also use SQL programming language to build 2 databases for the app: a database to store the user's account information and a database to store the journal entries of each user.
 The app will have 4 main screens: a registration screen, login screen, diary entries screen and a diary entries view screen. <br>